michaelmosmann/silk/userguide/intro.md

 All pages of the tour are linked to the next tour page at the bottom of the page.
 You can also use the above menu bar _User Guide_ to navigate through the tour.
 I recommend to read about the details in the sequence given an skip the pages explaining concepts that are familiar for you.

+This introduction will explain the general features and concepts.
+The details and more advanced features will be described later on.
+There are a lot of noteworthy characteristics - like Silks general immutability - that will not be mentioned here since this introduction tries to give you a good overview in the usage of Silk.
+With a deeper understanding you'll get into the implications of all it's characteristics bit by bit.

 ## Bindings
 To _bind_ means to associate a type (usually an interface) with a _strategy_  to create an instance that can be used when a dependency of the bound type is encountered.
 These _bindings_ are defined using a fluent interface, the `Binder`.
 A basic binding form of such a binding has a `bind` and a `to` clause like this: